Category: DevOps

 3. Enable Require signed commits.

-Pro Tip: Integrate commit signature verification into your CI/CD pipeline to block unsigned changes automatically.
+💡 Pro Tip: Integrate commit signature verification into your CI/CD pipeline to block unsigned changes automatically.
+Tools like pre-commit can help enforce this locally.

 2. Secrets Management Done Right

-Here’s how to create an encrypted Kubernetes Secret:
+Here’s an example of creating an encrypted Kubernetes Secret:

 # Encrypt and create a Kubernetes Secret